hamlett-neil-ur/housing_price_model/README.md

 The image to the left illustrates the overall *Concept for Operations*.
 REITs' purchasers look for listings that are priced below the prevailing market.
 The spot-market pricing model provides estimates of the "should-cost" price.
 When a below-market price is detected, buyers collect other information and apply it to a total-ownership cost model.
 This feeds a decision framework as whether to invest.

 This work addresses the initial component for the *Spot-Market Pricing Model* component.
 The model considers 77  characteristics of each property.
 The discussion below elaborates on technical details.
-The prototype predictive model for spot-market pricing accounts for approximately 90% of the variation in sales price in the Ames, IA market.
+The prototype predictive model for spot-market pricing demonstrated here accounts for approximately 90% of the variation in sales price in the Ames, IA market.
 Prices for *outlier* properties — exemplified by large-footprint properties in less-expensive neighborhoods — are estimated with less accuracy.

 ## Technical Approach.